AdriaBaro/adriabaro.github.io/projects/TFG/text.md

 ### METHODOLOGY

+##### WOOD ANISOTROPY AND LAB TESTS
 The project started with research in anisotropic materials and its characterization, specifically wood.
 This research was used to plan two tests in the lab.
-These tests intended to characterize the wood used for manufacturing the skis by finding the experimental values of the Young's modulus (E) and shear modulus (G).
+These tests intended to characterize the mechanical properties used for manufacturing the skis by finding the experimental values of the Young's modulus (E) and shear modulus (G).
 One of those tests can be seen in the video below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GyFxTksXt-E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-##### MATERIAL SELECTION
+##### DESIGN OF EXPERIMENTS

 <center><figure>